Adult Opportunities – Docent

 Classes are taught by a combination of Zoo staff and keepers, docents and occasional outside speakers.
 Each provisional is assigned a mentor to guide him or her through the learning experience.
 Upon completion of the 3-part docent training course, class members are fully qualified docents, ready to share information with Philadelphia Zoo visitors.

 To become a docent you must be an adult Zoo member, successfully complete the docent training course, have good communication skills and commit to 90 weekday hours or 60 weekend hours per year.

-Applications for the docent training program are welcome from May 1 – September 1 for classes that begin in the fall.
-The next class will be held on Saturdays from 9 a.m. - 3 p.m. beginning in the fall of 2014.
+Applications for the docent training program are welcome year-round.
+The next class will begin in September of 2017.
+The classes will be held on Tuesdays from 9:00 a.m. until 3:00 p.m.

 Download a printable docent program overview in PDF Format.